thomasthesecond/www/README.md

 ## Adding or editing Contentful entries (blog posts, changelog, resources, etc.)

-Login to Contentful using the shared credentials in 1Password, and make sure you are in the `www.aptible.com` workspace in the top left of the screen.
+Log in to Contentful using the shared credentials in 1Password, and make sure you are in the `Product Weekly` workspace in the top left of the screen.

 You can then add or edit content entries.
 Any changes you make will *not* be visible in production until you `Publish` them - before that, they will only be